 Should a person be rewarded or punished for a random event?
-Most people would probably say “No” and yet organisations do it routinely with their KPIs.
+I bet most people would say “No” and yet organisations do it routinely with their KPIs.
 Could this be happening right now in yours?

 - What if the way numbers were used in board rooms, management and sales meetings, supplier and staff performance reviews were flawed?

-- What if KPIs were fiddled and behaviour distorted because people were judged as failing in things over which they had no influence?
+- What if KPIs were fiddled and behaviour distorted because people were judged as failing in things over which they had no control?

 - What if decisions were made because of noise in the data instead of a true signal?